loft-demos/vcluster-platform-demo-app-template/vcluster-platform-demo-generator.md

 The current `vind` implementation in this repo provides:

-- a repo-specific [`vind-demo-cluster/vcluster.yaml`](./vind-demo-cluster/vcluster.yaml) for bootstrapping Argo CD and External Secrets Operator
+- a repo-specific [`vind-demo-cluster/vcluster.yaml`](./vind-demo-cluster/vcluster.yaml) for bootstrapping Argo CD, External Secrets Operator, and vCluster Platform
+- a helper installer with license-token and Platform-version overrides at [`vind-demo-cluster/install-vind.sh`](./vind-demo-cluster/install-vind.sh)
 - a documented 1Password + ESO secret bootstrap model in [the `vind` guide](./vind-demo-cluster/README.md) and [secret contract](./docs/secret-contract.md)
 - a first-pass local-contained overlay for embedded Forgejo / Gitea-compatible Git hosting at [`vcluster-gitops/overlays/local-contained`](./vcluster-gitops/overlays/local-contained/README.md)
 - an OrbStack-specific local domain proxy setup at [`vind-demo-cluster/orbstack-domains`](./vind-demo-cluster/orbstack-domains)